Import a Base Taxonomy

 To import a taxonomy, do the following:

-2.In the Import Standard Taxonomy dialog that pops up (screenshot below), you can specify a taxonomy to import or a linkbase to reference.
+2.In the Import Standard Taxonomy dialog that pops up (screenshot below), select a taxonomy to import or a linkbase to reference.
 (The name of the dialog will change according to the option you select.)

 3.When you are done, click Finish.
 The selected taxonomy will be imported and its elements and relationships will be displayed in XBRL View.